-This project is based upon the evidence-based creation of many individual 3D models, from bronze trees to temples to walking figures.
-The 3D visualisations and 3D interactive scenes created by the Visualising Angkor Project draw upon a wide range of archaeological and historical data, from bas reliefs, architectural and textile studies to botanical references gleaned from epigraphy and the extensive archaeological mapping of Greater Angkor.
-Taken together, these many 3D models make up a virtual library that can be patterned to visualise hypothetical reconstructions drawn from historical texts and archaeological surveys.
+This project explores the creation of a comprehensive virtual world through the evidence-based creation of 3D models of medieval Angkor.
+The 3D visualisations and 3D interactive scenes draw upon data from a wide array of sources, from archaeological and art historical surveys through to historical accounts, photographic archives, textile studies and botanical references gleaned from epigraphy.
+Taken together, these 3D models make up a library that can be patterned to visualise hypothetical reconstructions of the past that augment and illuminate information from historical texts and archaeological surveys.

 Such visualisations establish an iterative dialogue between 3D animators, archaeologists, and historians to test how assumptions about Angkor can be made more precise.